directus/directus/docs/extensions/hooks.md

 the event.

 Hooks can impact performance when not carefully implemented.
 Filter hooks happen before the event fires making them much more susceptible to performance issues.
-Hooks on `read` actions can also impact performance since single request can result in many database reads.
+Hooks on `read` actions can also impact performance since a single request can result in many database reads.

 ### Action